 Coordinator: Professor Pieter ter Keurs

 In this programme, the University and various partners are researching the dynamics and implications of collecting in all its different facets.
 People have always been collectors: of trophies, family photos, artworks and stories.
 By collecting, we decide what is worth being preserved, looked at and remembered – and what we want to hide, destroy and forget.
 By collecting, we give shape and meaning to the world and how we fit in it.
 This means that collecting is not just an individual affair, but also a social and political phenomenon that plays a fundamental role in the development of history, culture and identity.
 As a consequence, museums and other public collections are subject to complex political discussions such as whether exhibits are in their rightful place and whose culture and history is actually being displayed.

 Social Resilience and Safety

-Knowledge of the brain for a safer and more efficient society
+Harnessing interdisciplinary knowledge for a safer and more resilient society

 Citizenship and Global Transformations